moebiusmania/subs-tracker/README.md

 # 💰 Subscriptions Tracker ⚠️

-> Webapp to keep track on subscriptions fees and has some math done for you.
+Webapp to keep track on subscriptions fees and has some math done for you.

 ### Motivation

-TBD
+> "...but exactly how much I'm spending right now with all the subscriptions services that I'm using right now?"

+I guess that **everyone** of us has asked him/herself this question at least once in the last few years.

+We use subscription services for every kind of needs nowadays, and most of them are more than legitimate to ask the money they are charging, but for us it's easy to lost track of the overall expenses with these solutions.

+So that's what this app is doing: just insert the data of the subscriptions that you are using and it will do some easy math to tell you how much you are spending on a yearly and monthly basis.

 ### How it stores the data?